hertogp/stitch/_readme.md

 be an actual Pandoc document produced by `!read`.

-Before calling, stitch inspects the `data` and if it has type `Pandoc`, its meta data is augmented with a `stitched` section that contains:
+Before calling, stitch inspects the `data` and if it has type `Pandoc`, its meta data is augmented with the main document's meta data without overwriting.
-- `opts`, a lua table with all the options of the current codeblock
-- `ctx`, a lua table with all the `stitch` related meta data of the current doc
+Also, `doc.meta.stitch.stitch.hdr` is set to (forcibly) to the codeblock's [`hdr`]-option value (if present).

-However, it could be any module that simply accepts the data as acquired by reading the `what`-file.
+Note however, that data need not be a pandoc AST and `mod` could be any lua module that simply accepts the data as acquired by reading the `what`-file.

-If no module was found an error is logged and processing continues.
+If no module was found an error is logged and the `inc`-directive is skipped and processing continues.

-TODO: add documentation of cb's attr `hdr` that will shift header levels of a pandoc doc to be included.

 *:how*